 Nicci has been a military wife for over 10 years and is pleased to be able to bring her experience of the Force’s community to the work she does.

-Rachel Murphy – Policy and Impact Analyst
+Rachel Smith – Policy and Impact Analyst

 Rachel is our Policy and Impact Analyst and works with the Policy and Communications Team in researching and evaluating the impact of our grantmaking programmes.
 She also works closely with our grant holders and system developers on The Impact Hub, which is our own impact measurement tool for holders of Trust grants.